 It`s great fun when you play with a rugby ball.
 Do it a lot and you build valuable experience so you can be confident you will put it all together on the field!

-Remember... the most exciting thing you can do when you get hold of the ball is to sidestep!
+Remember... the most exciting thing you can do when you receive the ball is to sidestep!